xebia-functional/second-bridge/README.md

 **Iterable**

-Swift collections that define an iterator method to step through one-by-one the collection's elements.
+A Traversable-conforming data type that also implements the standard SequenceType (defining an iterator  to step one-by-one through the collection's elements) becomes instantly an Iterable.
+Iterables have instant access to the next functions, also based on their Scala counter-parts:
-Methods implemented:

 * **grouped**<S: Iterable>(source: S, n: Int) -> [S]
 * **sameElements**<S: Iterable where S.Generator.Element == S.ItemType, S.ItemType : Equatable>(sourceA: S, sourceB: S) -> Bool